Chaos Builder: V12 Orchestrator

 across test servers and live domains.

-The system was recently upgraded to V11 Safe Mode.
-Previous versions used aggressive Regex
+The system was upgraded to V12 Auto-Discovery.
+Previous versions used hardcoded file arrays

 The Triple-Pass Stack